 First, there's revision.
 Time and effort on this varies, of course, depending on how polished the manuscript is and whether or not the agent feels he or she can sell the story as written.
 You may receive an email to the effect of: "Attached is the revised manuscript.
 Please ax this character, revise chapter one accordingly, add a chapter in the middle, and reduce the overall MS by 10,000 words.
 Also rewrite the ending - it's so cliché - and delete about 495 instances of the word breathed because it's in there 500 times.
 Okaythanksbye, please let me know when you're done with that."

-If you survive agent revision (sadly, I imagine some people don't), then it's time for submission.
+If you survive agent revision (sadly, I imagine some don't), then it's time for submission.
 Time for your agent to get out there and pound the pavement in your honor - to call up, email, and visit editors with whom they have established relationships.
 To do whatever it takes to sell your book.
 They expect interest - they were interested in your work, after all.
-They pray for an auction.
+But they pray for an auction.

 Yay!
 I'm going to be published now?